I didn’t know that vegan tzatziki could be so delicious…until now! Friends, let’s do this!

 - Serve immediately, or store in the refrigerator (where it will thicken) up to 5 days, sometimes longer depending on freshness of yogurt.

 *One batch of my coconut yogurt recipe yields 1 1/2 cups of yogurt, which is the perfect amount for this recipe.
 Be sure to use the brands of full-fat coconut milk and probiotics I recommend for best results.

-*If you aren’t making your own coconut yogurt, my favorite unsweetened (Greek style) brand is Coyo, which can be found at Whole Foods and most health food stores.
+*If you aren’t making your own coconut yogurt, my favorite unsweetened (Greek style) brands are Culina and CoYo, which can be found at Whole Foods and most health food stores.

 *Recipe adapted from Live Eat Learn.